 In addition to extremely high overhead costs, common pitfalls include:

 - Problems with shared instances

 - One-off science projects to build out your complex snowflake cluster

 Pantheon eliminates these risks entirely by running sites on a web-scale infrastructure from the start.
 Provisioning more containers to handle viral traffic happens at the speed of software through an automated process.

 Pantheon's infrastructure is based on a grid model.
 Each application container is created with an optimized PHP stack and isolated NGINX, APC cache, and PHP worker agents.
 Containers automatically bind your site's codebase with a dedicated MySQL container, networked filesystem, and any enabled addon services such as Redis and/or Apache Solr.

 For more information on containers, see All About Application Containers.

 Add and Remove Application Containers

-Add containers by upgrading the site's plan within the Site Dashboard to a Business plan or higher.
+Add containers by upgrading the site's plan within the Site Dashboard to a Performance Medium plan or higher.
 If the additional container(s) are no longer needed, simply downgrade the plan within the Site Dashboard to remove.